scopecone/engineering-metrics-study/docs/metric-definitions.md

 - `includePrereleases`: include releases marked as `prerelease` when `true` (default `false`).
 - `tagPattern`: optional regular expression (or substring fallback) to match against `tag_name`.
+- Helper: `npm run inspect-releases -- --repo owner/name` samples recent tags, highlights prerelease ratios, and reports a suggested `tagPattern`.
+Use it when auditing new libraries before promoting configs.

 ## Output schema (iteration one)